viamrobotics/docs/docs/tutorials/services/constrain-motion.md

 ![A gripper mounted on an arm.
 The Z axis of the gripper points from the base of the gripper to the end of its jaws.
 The X axis points up through the gripper.
 The Y axis points in the direction along which the jaws open and close (following the right-hand rule).
 The diagram also shows the global coordinate system with Z pointing up, X down the length of the horizontal gripper, and Y pointing horizontally in the opposite direction of the gripper's Y.](../../img/constrain-motion/gripper-diagram.png)

-If you are using a `fake` gripper, there is no real hardware to calibrate and you can [continue this tutorial](#use-a-transform-to-represent-a-drinking-cup), imagining that your fake gripper corresponds to the diagram above.
+If you are using a `fake` gripper, there is no real hardware to calibrate and you can [continue to the next section](#use-a-transform-to-represent-a-drinking-cup), imagining that your fake gripper corresponds to the diagram above.

-If you are using a real arm and gripper, use the **Control** tab in the [Viam app](https://app.viam.com/) to move the gripper, look at its reported orientations, and map them to its orientation in the real world.
+If you are using a real arm and gripper, use the [**Control** tab](/manage/fleet/robots/#control) in the [Viam app](https://app.viam.com/) to move the gripper, look at its reported orientations, and map them to its orientation in the real world.
 If the axes are different from those described above, take these differences into account in your code.

 ## Use a transform to represent a drinking cup